 We aim to make children, parents, staff and volunteers aware of health and safety issues and to minimise the hazards and risks to enable the children to thrive in a healthy and safe environment.

-She has undertaken health and safety training and regularly updates her knowledge and understanding.
+Staff undertaken health and safety training and regularly update their knowledge and understanding.

 We display the necessary health and safety poster in: the playroom